wonyoung102/wonyoung102/README.md

 - 👋 Hi, I’m a bug creator
-- 👀 I’m interested in fixing bugs
+- 👀 I’m also interested in fixing bugs
-- 🌱 I’m currently learning & learning Python
+- 🌱 Of course, I’m currently learning & learning Python